demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

                             }
                         ]
                     },
-                    "DIAGNOSIS": "The SUSE Linux Enterprise 15 SP2 kernel was updated to receive various<BR>   security and bugfixes.<BR><BR>   The following security bugs were fixed:<BR><BR>   - CVE-2021-26930: Fixed an improper error handling in blkback's grant<BR>     mapping (XSA-365 bsc#1181843).<BR>   - CVE-2021-26931: Fixed an issue where Linux  kernel was treating grant<BR>     mapping errors as bugs (XSA-362 bsc#1181753).<BR>   - CVE-2021-26932: Fixed improper error handling issues in Linux grant<BR>     mapping (XSA-361 bsc#1181747). by remote attackers to read or write<BR>     files via directory traversal in an XCOPY request (bsc#178372).<BR>   - CVE-2020-12362: Fixed an integer overflow in the firmware which may have<BR>     allowed a privileged user to potentially enable an escalation of<BR>     privilege via local access (bsc#1181720).<BR>   - CVE-2020-12363: Fixed an improper input validation which may have<BR>     allowed a privileged user to potentially enable a denial of service via<BR>     local access (bsc#1181735).<BR>   - CVE-2020-12364: Fixed a null pointer reference which may have allowed a<BR>     privileged user to potentially enable a denial of service via local<BR>     access (bsc#1181736 ).<BR>   - CVE-2020-12373: Fixed an expired pointer dereference which may have<BR>     allowed a privileged user to potentially enable a denial of service via<BR>     local access (bsc#1181738).<BR>   - CVE-2020-29368,CVE-2020-29374: Fixed an issue in copy-on-write<BR>     implementation which could have granted unintended write access because<BR>     of a race condition in a THP mapcount check (bsc#1179660, bsc#1179428).<BR><BR>", "DISCOVERY": {
+                    "DIAGNOSIS": "The SUSE Linux Enterprise 15 SP2 kernel was updated to receive various<BR>   security and bugfixes.<BR><BR>   The following security bugs were fixed:<BR><BR>   - CVE-2021-26930: Fixed an improper error handling in blkback's grant<BR>     mapping (XSA-365 bsc#1181843).<BR>   - CVE-2021-26931: Fixed an issue where Linux  kernel was treating grant<BR>     mapping errors as bugs (XSA-362 bsc#1181753).<BR>   - CVE-2021-26932: Fixed improper error handling issues in Linux grant<BR>     mapping (XSA-361 bsc#1181747). by remote attackers to read or write<BR>     files via directory traversal in an XCOPY request (bsc#178372).<BR>   - CVE-2020-12362: Fixed an integer overflow in the firmware which may have<BR>     allowed a privileged user to potentially enable an escalation of<BR>     privilege via local access (bsc#1181720).<BR>   - CVE-2020-12363: Fixed an improper input validation which may have<BR>     allowed a privileged user to potentially enable a denial of service via<BR>     local access (bsc#1181735).<BR>   - CVE-2020-12364: Fixed a null pointer reference which may have allowed a<BR>     privileged user to potentially enable a denial of service via local<BR>     access (bsc#1181736 ).<BR>   - CVE-2020-12373: Fixed an expired pointer dereference which may have<BR>     allowed a privileged user to potentially enable a denial of service via<BR>     local access (bsc#1181738).<BR>   - CVE-2020-29368,CVE-2020-29374: Fixed an issue in copy-on-write<BR>     implementation which could have granted unintended write access because<BR>     of a race condition in a THP mapcount check (bsc#1179660, bsc#1179428).<P>\n\nNote: This QID will be Deprecated from 06/11/2021", "DISCOVERY": {
                         "ADDITIONAL_INFO": "Patch Available",
                         "AUTH_TYPE_LIST": {